 - Agreement to teach for two years in a high-need school for each year of scholarship support received.
 (Students have 8 years after completion of their STEM education degree to complete their teaching service in a high-need school.)

-Dordt College has formal partnerships with West Sioux Schools & Le Mars Community Schools; however, students may teach in any high-need school in the U.S. to meet the post-graduation service requirement.
+Dordt has formal partnerships with West Sioux Schools & Le Mars Community Schools; however, students may teach in any high-need school in the U.S. to meet the post-graduation service requirement.
 A high-need school is defined as an elementary or secondary school which is characterized by at least one of the following:

 - a high percentage of individuals from families with incomes below the poverty line;